 Even with this wet, rainy spring, Washington’s summer fire rules officially begin Sunday, April 15, as specified by state law.

 “Whether fire season is delayed or not, Washington’s forests always face the threat of wildfire,” said Commissioner of Public Lands Hilary Franz.
 “We’re preparing now to be ready for fire season before the weather heats up, and I encourage all our neighbors to do the same.”

 Property owners can reduce fire risk to their homes and lands by keeping dead vegetation off roofs and away from buildings.
 The Firewise program explains how to use these techniques and offers incentives to communities who follow Firewise principles.

 While mountain basins currently have an above average snowpack, the risk of wildfires can change rapidly during spring’s warmer, dryer weather.
 Among other things, that means people working in the woods or clearing land need to have fire prevention equipment on hand.
-Prediction for this summer’s weather is available:

 Last year, more than 32,800 acres of DNR-protected lands were consumed by 815 wildfires.
 Out of 815 wildfires, 90 percent were human-caused.

 Washington’s summer fire rules